Why Are Buildings In The Cyclades Painted Blue And White?

 How did this blue and white become so popular?

-She was a controversial and rather unpopular figure, who was often targeted because of her German heritage.
+This German Queen was the wife of King Paul the First, who ruled Greece from 1947 onwards.
+She was a controversial and rather unpopular figure, often targeted because of her German heritage.

 Blue and white are common colours in Greece